 The main attraction of Ban Luang is the village where the Mlabri are living.
 Be aware that of course this is not anymore a genuine Mlabri village like it is shown about 15 years ago.
 The Mlabri were originally a kind of forrest gypsies without a real village.
 They lived from hunting in the forrest.
 But most of the forrest is gone and replaces by corn plantations.
 So they now live together with a Hmong community.

 Along route 1091 you will be passing a real local jungle market, where people from the mountains sell local grown products as vegetables & herbs.
+For information about other places in Nan province click on their name below here.

 Food & Beverages in Ban Luang